Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 This is one of the reasons why, in my experience, the complication rates of the secondary facelift are similar to those of the primary facelift — provided the surgery is performed with the appropriate technique and careful planning.

-When secondary lifting is indicated
+When a secondary facelift is recommended

-Natural ageing after previous lifting
+Natural ageing after a previous facelift

-The facial lifting, even when performed to the highest standard, does not stop the ageing process.
+The facelift, even when performed to the highest standard, does not stop the ageing process.
 It "delays the clock" by ten to fifteen years, but gravity, loss of bone and fat volume, and decreased collagen continue to take effect.
 After this period, it is natural for signs of ageing to reappear: sagging in the cheeks, deepening of the nasolabial folds, bands in the neck, and loss of jawline definition.

-In these cases, secondary lifting is a natural continuation of caring for one's appearance.
+In these cases, a secondary facelift is a natural continuation of caring for one's appearance.
 The patient has already had a positive experience with the first procedure and wishes to maintain the benefits for another decade.
 The surgery is often more straightforward because the deep tissues have already been adequately treated previously.

 Dissatisfaction with the previous result